How Utilitarian Are OpenAI's Models Really? Replicating and Reinterpreting Pfeffer, Kr\"ugel, and Uhl (2025): Results

 Figure~\ref{fig:exp1overview} shows the response category breakdown across all four models tested in the replication.
 Figure~\ref{fig:comparison} presents a subset of these results compared to \textcite{pfeffer2025}'s results.

 Looking at Figure~\ref{fig:comparison}, the qualitative pattern replicates.
-On both dilemmas, the reasoning models respond with ``Yes'' more often than non-reasoning GPT-4o (green bars above \iconreasoning\ are higher than above \iconnon).
+On both dilemmas, the reasoning models respond with ``Yes'' more often than non-reasoning GPT-4o (green bars above \iconreasoning~are higher than above \iconnon).
 Pfeffer et al.\ observe that o1-mini's elevated N/A rate on footbridge (\pct{33.1}) ``most likely result[s] from content restrictions''.
 I find this pattern amplified with o3-mini's \pct{89} N/A.

 The quantitative match is imperfect.
 My GPT-4o trolley Yes rate (\pct{30.3}) is lower than Pfeffer et al.'s (\pct{41.5}), with correspondingly higher N/A (\pct{13.7} vs.\ \pct{1.7}).
-Both studies used the same model snapshot (\modelfont{gpt-4o-2024-08-06}), the same prompt, and API defaults.
+Both studies used the same model snapshot, prompt, and API defaults.
 This gap might reflect changes to OpenAI's serving infrastructure between the second half of 2024 and March~2026.

 Effects of such unobserved confounds appeared within my own data: When I collected data for the variant check---using the same prompt and model but nine days later---GPT-4o's Yes-rate dropped from 30\% to 14\%.